antaz/hikari/share/man/man1/hikari.md

 * **layout-restack-[append|prepend]**

   Adds non-floating sheet views to an existing layout without changing layout order of already tiled views.
+If no layout is present the default layout for the current sheet is applied.

 Mark actions
 ------------